New biodegradable gel could ‘repair damage caused by heart attack’

 In the past, when cells have been injected into the heart to reduce the risk of heart failure, only 1% have stayed in place and survived.

-The new gel is made of amino acids called peptides which are the building blocks of proteins.
+The gel is made of amino acids called peptides, which are the building blocks of proteins.

 It behaves like a liquid when it is under stress as the peptides disassemble – which is an ideal state to inject it – and then the peptides work to reassemble, making it a solid.